BaksiLi/Onesimus/README.md

 <!-- Markdown, TeX, Python.
 Haskell -->
 <!-- Future: Agda -->

 General configuration has taken account of [sensible.vim](https://github.com/tpope/vim-sensible) which is probably the highest common factor of many configurations.
-Other configurations, e.g. keymap, are following the principle of [*Convention over configuration*](https://en.wikipedia.org/wiki/Convention_over_configuration).
+Other configurations, e.g. keymaps, are following the principle of [*Convention over configuration*](https://en.wikipedia.org/wiki/Convention_over_configuration).

 Any concerns related to this repository can be issued.